 Kgodisho Phashe

-Kgodisho Phashe is an Associate in our Employment Law practice.
+Kgodisho Phashe is a Senior Associate in our Employment Law practice.
 Kgodisho has experience in various aspects of litigation concerning Employment and Labour Law in forums such as the CCMA, BCCEI, MEIBC, NBCCI; Labour Court and Labour Appeal Court.
 He further has experience of providing up to date and relevant opinions to clients.

 Kgodisho's sector specialities include employment litigation, individual labour law, collective bargaining, and Occupational Health and Safety in Mining and Minerals.